Penalty against real estate law firm

 Incident

-The company SERGIC is a real estate firm with an annual turnover of approximately 43 million euros.
-Via its website it is possible to download documents for different buildings as well as to manage existing leases etc.
+SERGIC is a real estate law firm with an annual turnover of approximately 43 million euros.
+Via its website it is possible to download documents on various buildings as well as manage existing leases, etc.

-A private individual lodged a complaint with the French data protection authority CNIL.
-He had found that by simply changing the website URL access to documents from other customers is possible.
+A private individual turned to the French data protection authority CNIL with a complaint.
+The latter had discovered that by simply changing the website URL, it was possible to access documents from other customers.
 Thus, all personal data on the website was unprotected.
-Among other things, the following data was affected:
+Among other things, the following data were affected:

-The Authority opened an investigation and found that the company had been aware of this fact for at least six months.
-Although a solution was worked on, this was completed only a few days after the initiation of the investigation.
+The authority launched an investigation and found that the company concerned had known about this fact for at least six months.
+Although a solution was being worked on, it was not finalized until a few days after the investigation was initiated.

-In the course of the investigation, the authority also noted that personal data is stored indefinitely.
-Interested parties who have never entered into a contract with the company were nevertheless permanently stored in the database.
+In the course of the investigation, the authority also found that personal data is stored indefinitely.
+Prospective customers who never entered into a contract with the company were nevertheless permanently stored in the database.

 Decision of the authority

-Originally, a fine of € 900,000 was set, which later reduced the authority due to the financial possibilities of the company.
-The justification stated that basic security measures were deliberately disregarded.
-After the company noticed the bugs, eliminating the bugs was not prioritized.
+Originally, a fine of € 900,000 was set, which the authority later reduced due to the company’s financial capabilities.
+In the justification, it was stated that basic safety measures were deliberately disregarded.
+After the company noticed the errors, fixing them was not prioritized.

 Furthermore, the unlimited storage of interested parties was a violation of the GDPR.
-According to the recommendation, the data should be deleted / anonymised no later than three months after the sale / rental of the property.
-If this is not recommended for legal reasons (for example, to have evidence in the case of a lawsuit), then the data must at least be moved to a separate database whose access is severely limited.
+According to the recommendation, the data should be deleted/anonymized no later than three months after the sale/rental of the property.
+If this is not advisable for legal reasons (for example, to have evidence in case of a lawsuit), then the data must at least be moved to a separate database whose access is severely restricted.

 Entscheidungsdatum: